melektron/epaper_picture_frame/docs/README.md

 In order to display an image, we have opted to properly size and dither it on a computer and then place it on the SD card in 24-Bit RGB888 Bitmap format.

-For Floyd-Steinberg-dithering, a color pallette has to be selected.
+For Floyd-Steinberg-dithering, a color palette has to be selected.
 We use all 8 Colors of the panel, including the unofficial "clean" color which is quite useful as a skin color.

-For testing, the tool https://ditherit.com/ allows pasting a custom 8-Color pallette and dithers the image.
+For testing, the tool https://ditherit.com/ allows pasting a custom 8-Color palette and dithers the image.

-Initially we used the following pallette for testing which was just ruffly picked but looked surprisingly good on the actual epaper panel despite having a really blue-ish black and the color overall not matching to well on the computer:
+Initially we used the following palette for testing which was just ruffly picked but looked surprisingly good on the actual epaper panel despite having a really blue-ish black and the color overall not matching to well on the computer:

 ```jsonc
 // pal1